 Article curated by Grace Mason-Jarrett

-Since the discovery that our Sun is not unique in its acquisition of planets, astronomers have searched the skies for more evidence of planetary systems out there.
-NASA’s Kepler telescope has spotted thousands of potential exo-planets, all of which will be engaged in orbit around a star.
-The bizarre planets we find contradict our own models based on our Solar system, and seem to defy the rules we discerned by studying how the 8 solar planets behave.
-From watching the behaviours of other systems we can hope better define the laws which govern planetary motion, and even to find evidence that life can exist on other planets.
+Since the discovery that our solar system is not unique, astronomers have searched the skies for more evidence of planetary systems out there.
+NASA’s Kepler telescope has spotted thousands of potential exoplanets, all of which orbit a star.
+But some bizarre planets contradict our models, and seem to defy the rules we discerned by studying how the 8 solar planets behave.
+So we're starting again.
+By observing other systems, we hope to refine the laws governing planetary motion, and even to find evidence that life can exist on other planets.

 Here in our Solar system we are familiar with two types of planets; gaseous giants and rocky terrestrial planets.
-In the depths of space the keen eyes of Kepler and Hubble have spotted planets varying in size and composition; Earth-like planets the size of Neptune, and planets composed almost entirely of water.
+In the depths of space, the keen eyes of Kepler and Hubble have spotted planets varying in size and composition; Earthlike planets the size of Neptune, and planets composed almost entirely of water.
 How many different types of planets can the laws of physics allow?
-And conversely, what can the many different types of planets reveal to us about our own understanding of the laws of physics?
-There are limits on how closely we can observe these exoplanets since they are so much smaller and less bright than the stars around which they orbit, making them extremely difficult to spot.
-Yet each one discovered links us to a deeper understanding of how planets can form and exist in this universe.
+And what can they reveal to us about our own understanding of physics?
+There are limits on how closely we can observe these exoplanets, since they are so much smaller and less bright than the stars around which they orbit, making them extremely difficult to spot!

 Learn more about Exoplanets.

 Not only do planets themselves vary in composition and structure, but the systems in which these planets sit appear to differ too.
-We associate gas giants with being further away from the Sun, and yet Kepler has spotted several ‘Hot Jupiter’ systems in which gas giants reside in orbits close to their host star.
-This shakes the foundations of our gas giant formation theories, which explain the planets’ existence by saying that it’s because they are so far from the Sun that they can have so much gas.
-There are also systems where great discs of gas and dust extend for thousands of kilometres around the central star, known as ‘Dusty Disc’ systems.
+We associate gas giants with being further away from the sun, and yet Kepler has spotted several ‘hot Jupiter’ systems in which gas giants reside in orbits close to their host star.
+This shakes the foundations of our gas giant formation theories, which explain the planets’ existence by saying that they can hold onto so much gas precisely because they're so far from the sun.
+There are also systems where great discs of gas and dust extend for thousands of kilometres around the central star, known as ‘dusty disc’ systems.
 There could be any number of different systems out there which we haven’t even seen yet.

-This article was written by the Things We Don’t Know editorial team, with contributions from Jon Cheyne.
+This article was written by the Things We Don’t Know editorial team, with contributions from Andrew Rushby, and Jon Cheyne.

 why don’t all references have links?